 More than 435 of those animals were brought to us by loving but destitute guardians who were desperate to relieve their animal companions’ suffering from old age, illness, or injury.
 PETA provides this free community service, which most other shelters do not.

-any came to us after being turned away by other local facilities, including those with “no-kill” policies, which reject unadoptable animals in order to keep their euthanasia statistics appealing while at the same time criticizing PETA for taking in those no one else will euthanize.
+any came to us after being turned away by other local facilities, including those with “no-kill” policies, which reject unadoptable animals in order to keep their euthanasia statistics appealing while at the same time criticizing PETA for taking in those no one else will accept.

 Beyond the 'Numbers'—the Animals You Don't Hear AboutIn 2015, we saved hundreds of thousands of animals through our community outreach programs and prevention!

-Our fleet of mobile spay-and-neuter clinics sterilized 10,950 dogs and cats, including 851 pit bulls and 584 feral cats, helping to reduce the suffering that results when animals enter a world in which so many of them are already literally dying for lack of a good home.
+Our fleet of mobile spay-and-neuter clinics sterilized 11,929 dogs and cats, including 1,045 pit bulls and 409 feral cats, helping to reduce the suffering that results when animals enter a world in which so many of them are already literally dying for lack of a good home.
+Operating the clinics cost PETA more than $620,000 just in 2015 alone.

-We transported more than 600 dogs and cats to and from our clinics, free of charge, for people who have no transportation.
+We transported more than than 800 dogs and cats to and from our clinics, free of charge, for people who have no transportation.

-We assisted more than 1,500 indigent families in keeping animals they were about to give up, by providing free medical services, including repairing prolapsed organs, removing tumors and ruptured growths, removing injured eyes, amputating legs, performing drainage surgery for hematomas, and treating ear, skin, and upper respiratory infections.
+We assisted more than 2,000 indigent families in keeping animals they were about to give up by providing free medical services, including repairing prolapsed organs, performing lifesaving surgeries on dogs suffering from dangerous uterine infections, removing tumors and ruptured growths, performing drainage surgery for hematomas and infected wounds, and treating ear, skin, and upper respiratory infections.

-We counseled more than 2,500 people and helped them keep their animals by showing them how to cope with behavioral quirks, housetraining woes, and more.
+We also counseled and helped dozens of people keep their animals by showing them how to cope with behavioral quirks, grooming challenges, housetraining woes, and more.

 We delivered 451 adoptable animals to high-traffic open-admission shelters and referred many others to them so that we could concentrate on helping the ones no one would ever want.

-And we found wonderful permanent homes for 162 dogs, cats, rabbits, chinchillas, pigs, chickens, horses, doves and other animals in 2014―truly “forever homes” because, instead of just giving animals away, we carefully screen potential adopters and place vital safeguards on all our adoptions.
+And we found wonderful permanent homes for 94 dogs, cats, rabbits, pigs, chickens and other animals in 2015―truly “forever homes” because, instead of just giving animals away, we carefully screen potential adopters and place vital safeguards on all our adoptions.

 Emily AllenPETA Associate Director